- Online Services User Agreement

 Bright House Customer Privacy Notice for Cable Television, High Speed Internet and Phone Service

 Bright House Networks is committed to respecting and protecting your privacy.
 This privacy notice applies to those Bright House customers who subscribe to our cable television services, high-speed Internet services, and phone services (individually and collectively, the “Service”).
-This privacy notice gives you a general understanding of how Bright House protects your privacy in connection with our provision of the Service, as well as your rights under the Cable Communications Policy Act of 1984, as amended and Section 702 of the federal Telecommunications Act of 1996, as amended.
+This privacy notice gives you a general understanding of how Bright House protects your privacy in connection with our provision of the Service, as well as your rights under the Cable Communications Policy Act of 1984, as amended and the federal Telecommunications Act of 1996, as amended.

 We may modify this privacy notice at any time.
 We will notify you of any material changes through written, electronic or other means as permitted by law.
 If you find the changes unacceptable and if the change(s) materially and adversely affect your service, you have the right to cancel service.
 If you continue to use the service following notice of the changes, we will consider that to be your acceptance of and consent to the changes.